 Employees may be looking for a job that fosters creativity but putting these workplace policies in place will not change your company culture if manager behaviors and disciplinary practices suggest otherwise.

 Because you’re charting unusual territory, you may need to implement some new rules ahead of time to avoid HR disasters.
-These five pointers can help you with this process.
+These five pointers can help you with managing uncommon workplace policies.

 Everyone loves dogs, right?
 Everyone except Amanda, who’s allergic; or Ron, who was bitten as a child; or Louis, who cubes next to a puppy that’s not completely housebroken yet.